Endless Hope and Possibilities on Your Path to Parenthood with ART

 Intra Uterine Insemination (IUI)

-PGD: Pre-Implantation Genetic Diagnosis
+Pre-Implantation Genetic Diagnosis (PGD)

-This is a testing procedure that is used to diagnose if an embryo has the same genetic disorders as those whose egg and sperm were fused to create it.
+PGD is a testing procedure that is used to diagnose if an embryo has the same genetic disorders as those whose egg and sperm were fused to create it.
 A PGD is a test used to assess the growth of the embryo.
 Preimplantation genetic screening (PGS), on the other hand, describes methods for checking for aneuploidy in embryos from parents that are thought to have genetic chromosomes.

-Assisted Hatching for Embryos
+Assisted Hatching For Embryos

 Surgical Sperm Recovery